Habibullah6/Habibullah6/README.md

 # 💫 About Me:
 <h4> I’m Habibullah Nomani, a front-end developer with over 2 years of experience creating responsive and dynamic web applications.
 I specialize in building user-friendly and visually appealing interfaces and I'm skilled in HTML, CSS, Bootstrap, Tailwind CSS, JavaScript, React.js, MongoDB, Express.js, Node.js, and WordPress.
-Currently, I work at bdCalling IT Ltd, where I focus on WordPress theme and plugin development, delivering custom solutions that blend functionality and design.
-I’m committed to innovation and excellence, crafting impactful digital experiences that meet diverse client needs.
+I am currently employed at bdCalling IT Ltd, specializing in custom WordPress web development for international clients.
 </h4>

 - 📫 How to reach me: **nomanhabibullah65@gmail.com**